-PBHL-H 735 Research in Health Administration
+PBHL-H 735 Research in Health Administration (3-6 cr.)
+P: consent of instructor.
+Field research conductors

 (3-6 cr.)
 P: consent of instructor.
 Field research conducted under the direction of a faculty member.
 Designed for advanced students and those who have elected not to take a residency.
 Grading is on an S/F basis.